Home » Blog

 For most people, this is so much harder than it sounds, because of their FOMO (fear of missing out).
 Businesses rely on your FOMO to get their promotions in your hot little hands.
 Remember that every coupon is available with a quick Google search.
 So is every event calendar.
 And even every blog post.
 Unsubscribe, unsubscribe, unsubscribe.

-5. Get to inbox zero every single day.
+3. Get to inbox zero every single day.
 This is how you will ultimately make this method more gratifying than compulsively checking email all day long.
-The first day you do this, you may have so many emails in your inbox that you need to declare email bankruptcy, or you may need to move ALL of the emails in your inbox to a folder to deal with at a later date.
+The first day you do this, you may have so many emails in your inbox that you need to declare email bankruptcy, or you may need to move ALL of the emails in your inbox to a folder to deal with later.

-6. Take your work email account off your home or personal computer and your phone.
-This is the truth: You can’t efficiently respond to email from your phone; you can only monitor what is coming in.
+4. Take your work email account off your home or personal computer and your phone.
+This is the truth: You can’t efficiently respond to emails from your phone; you can only monitor what is coming in.
 And this will keep you from being present wherever you are and doing whatever else you are supposed to be doing.

 You are now a strategic email checker.
-You will respond thoughtfully and thoroughly to your emails.
-This will not hurt you at work; it will improve your standing.
+You will respond thoughtfully and thoroughly to your emails, which will not hurt you at work but improve your standing.

 (Do you check your work email on your phone when you’re just waiting in line and want to “get stuff done”?
 That’s a whole other problem.
 Don’t do it.
-Let yourself daydream; it will make you more creative when you get back to work.
-At the very least, just give yourself a break, for crying out loud.)
+Let yourself daydream; it will make you more creative when you return to work.)

-7. Now take your personal email account and your bulk reading account off your work computer.
+5. Now remove your personal email account and junk account from your work computer.
 The first time I checked my work email after doing this, I mostly felt disappointed.
 It was so much less stimulating.
-There was nothing in my inbox that I could just quickly delete, and nothing fun and stimulating (like this Pure Wow article) that you can read in 2 seconds.
+There was nothing in my inbox that I could quickly delete, and nothing fun and stimulating that I could read in two seconds.

-This disappointment is super important because it started to decrease my deep and persistent desire to check constantly.
+This disappointment is important because it started to decrease my deep and persistent desire to check constantly.
 But another great thing happened: I got to the bottom of my inbox!
-I replied to everything, the same day I received it!
+I replied to everything the same day I received it!
 How awesome!
 And satisfying!
-This accomplishment was so inherently rewarding that it started to reinforce my new, more strategic, email checking habit.
+This accomplishment was so inherently rewarding that it reinforced my new, more strategic email-checking habit.